yukilzw/prince-cli/README.md

 - support get、post、jsonp、webSocket mock function, support requesting localhost in the debug mode.

 ### Use command
- 1. you should install node.js (v8.0.0+)
- 2. use `npm install prince-cli -g` install prince-cli for global
+- use `npm install prince-cli -g` install prince-cli for global
- 3. use `prince new myApp` create new react SPA app from local template
+- use `prince new myApp` create new react SPA app from local template
- 4. use `prince new myApp -r` create new react SPA app from remote(github) template
+- use `prince new myApp -r` create new react SPA app from remote(github) template
- 5. cd to the pages path and use `prince add xxx` create a new page(xxx is your page name)
+- cd to the pages path and use `prince add xxx` create a new page(xxx is your page name)
- 6. use `npm install` install packages
+- use `npm install` install packages
- 7. use `npm run dev:local` start local mode
+- use `npm run dev:local` start local mode
- 8. use `npm run dev:debug` start debug mode
+- use `npm run dev:debug` start debug mode
- 9. use `npm run build` create release bundle
+- use `npm run build` create release bundle
- 10. use `npm test` run unit testing
+- use `npm test` run unit testing

 ### Development rule
     ########### myApp formation ###########